 How to get to Bath & Parking

-Due to limited parking and traffic, I recommend travelling to Bath by public transport.
+Due to limited parking and traffic, I recommend traveling to Bath by public transport.
 Direct trains from London to Bath Spa train station take about 1 hour 30 minutes.
 Trains can be expensive but booking trains in advance (up to 3 months before travel) can help save money.
 For budget travelers, I recommend using the Megabus.
 Megabus tickets start from £1 plus a 50p booking fee.

 If you do decide to drive to Bath, sites such as Parkopedia.com or the Bath & North East Somerset Council website allow you to find information on car parks, on street car parking etc.